Research, Evaluation & Learning

 Olga Ruda, Deputy Director, Research and Assessments, has been providing research support to ABA ROLI’s judicial reform programs worldwide since June 2004.
 Her primary duties include overseeing implementation of the Judicial Reform Index assessments, which analyze the compliance of national judiciaries with fundamental international standards on judicial independence.
 Her past experience includes research on human trafficking at Johns Hopkins University, a judicial internship at the U.S. Court of Federal Claims and work with Harvard University's macroeconomic reform program in Ukraine.
-Ms. Ruda holds a law degree from Kyiv National Taras Shevchenko University and an LL.M. degree in international legal studies from Washington College of Law, American University.
-You can contact Olga Ruda at firstname.lastname@example.org.
+Ruda holds a law degree from Kyiv National Taras Shevchenko University and an LL.M. degree in international legal studies from Washington College of Law, American University.

 Paulina Rudnicka, Senior Legal Analyst, joined ABA ROLI in September 2005 after completing a Frankel Fellowship at Human Rights First.
-Ms. Rudnicka has also worked with the United Nations High Commission for Refugees (UNHCR), the Robert F. Kennedy Memorial Center for Human Rights, the Jagiellonian University Human Rights Clinic and the Halina Niec Human Rights Association.
-Ms. Rudnicka was a Thomas Burgenthal Scholar at the George Washington University Law School, where she earned her LL.M. degree.
+Rudnicka has also worked with the United Nations High Commission for Refugees (UNHCR), the Robert F. Kennedy Memorial Center for Human Rights, the Jagiellonian University Human Rights Clinic and the Halina Niec Human Rights Association.
+Rudnicka was a Thomas Burgenthal Scholar at the George Washington University Law School, where she earned her LL.M. degree.
 Before studying at George Washington University Law School, she earned a master’s of law degree from Jagiellonian University in Krakow, Poland.
-You can contact Paulina Rudnicka at email@example.com.

-Mridula Shrestha, Senior Legal Analyst, was previously an associate at Skadden, Arps, Slate, Meagher & Flom in Washington, DC, where she worked with energy and infrastructure project finance.
+Mridula Shrestha, Senior Legal Analyst, was previously an associate at Skadden, Arps, Slate, Meagher & Flom in Washington, DC, where she worked on energy and infrastructure project finance.
 While studying law, she was a clinical student at Stanford’s International Human Rights Clinic in California and Namibia, as well as a research assistant.
-Ms. Shrestha has also worked as a senior consultant at Ernst & Young and co-founded a non-profit organization that serves underprivileged communities in Nepal.
+Shrestha has also worked as a senior consultant at Ernst & Young and co-founded a non-profit organization that serves an underprivileged community in Nepal.
 She has an AB degree in economics from Bryn Mawr College, a J.D. degree from Stanford Law School and an M.A. degree in applied economics from the Johns Hopkins University.
-She speaks Nepali, English and Hindi, and has basic skills in Spanish and Thai languages.
+She speaks Nepali and English and understands Hindi, Spanish and Thai.